1. Who we are

 7. Revisions and changes

-The Fee includes a reasonable number of rounds of minor revisions to the agreed design and content before launch.
-Changes that go beyond the agreed scope — extra pages, new features, redesigns, or significant content changes after sign-off — are chargeable and will be quoted before we do them.
+The agreed build includes a reasonable number of rounds of minor revisions to the agreed design and content before launch.
+Changes that go beyond the agreed scope, extra pages, new features, redesigns, or significant content changes after sign-off, are chargeable and will be quoted before we do them.

 8. Payment

-The subscription is £45 per month with the first month free.
-Stripe authorises your card at sign-up but does not charge until the end of the free month; from then on £45/month is billed by Stripe until you cancel.
-Payments are processed by Stripe; we don't store your full card details.
-For other work outside the standard scope, we may ask for a deposit (typically 50%) on acceptance with the balance on completion, as set out in your Order, with invoices payable within 7 days; we may withhold launch or handover, and suspend work, until due amounts are paid, and late payments may incur statutory interest under the Late Payment of Commercial Debts (Interest) Act 1998.
+The free Site Score audit at /audit carries no charge.
+The Marketing & Automation Deep-Dive is £300, and that £300 is credited in full against any build you go on to commission.
+The build and monthly website management are quoted to you in your Order (website management starts from £49 / month, quoted to your business, and services may vary, with the exact figure set by scope); there are no fixed self-serve package prices.
+Website management is billed monthly by Stripe from the agreed start date until you cancel.
+Payments are processed by Stripe (Stripe Payments Europe Ltd., Ireland); we do not store your full card details.
+For the build and any other work (custom modules, integrations, large content imports), we may ask for a deposit (typically 50%) on acceptance with the balance on completion, as set out in your Order, with invoices payable within 7 days; we may withhold launch or handover, and suspend work, until due amounts are paid, and late payments may incur statutory interest under the Late Payment of Commercial Debts (Interest) Act 1998.
 Our fees are not subject to VAT unless we tell you otherwise; if and when we become VAT-registered we will add VAT at the prevailing rate.
-Refunds: see section 11 and our Cancellation & Refund Policy, which also covers your statutory 14-day cancellation right if you're a consumer.
+Refunds: see section 11 and our Cancellation & Refund Policy, which also covers your statutory 14-day cancellation right if you are a consumer.

 9. Intellectual property

-Once you have paid the Fee (and any other amounts due) in full, you own the final website delivered to you — the page content, design as delivered, and the build files — and we assign to you any rights in them that we hold.
-Until then, all rights remain with us.
+Once you have paid for the build (and any other amounts due) in full, you own the final website delivered to you, the page content, design as delivered, and the build files, and we assign to you any rights in them that we hold.
+There is no minimum term to reach first and no exit or transfer fee: once paid, the build is yours to keep and take with you.
+Until the build is paid for, those rights remain with us.

 This does not transfer ownership of: (a) third-party components, fonts, libraries, plugins, stock images or services, which remain with their owners and are provided to you under their own licences; or (b) any pre-existing tools, code libraries, frameworks or know-how of ours used to build the site, which we may continue to use.
-We retain the right to display the completed website, and a description of the work, in our portfolio and marketing — tell us in writing if you'd prefer we didn't and we'll respect that.
+We retain the right to display the completed website, and a description of the work, in our portfolio and marketing, tell us in writing if you would prefer we did not and we will respect that.

 10. Warranties and liability

-Nothing in these terms limits or excludes our liability for death or personal injury caused by our negligence, for fraud, or for anything else that can't be limited or excluded under English law.
+Nothing in these terms limits or excludes our liability for death or personal injury caused by our negligence, for fraud, or for anything else that cannot be limited or excluded under English law, including, where you are a consumer, the rights and remedies you have under the Consumer Rights Act 2015 (which we do not exclude or restrict, in line with sections 62 and 65 of that Act).
 Subject to that:

 11. Cancellation and termination

-Either of us may end a project by written notice if the other commits a serious breach and doesn't fix it within 14 days of being asked, or becomes insolvent.
-If you cancel after work has started, you must pay for work done up to that point and any non-refundable third-party costs we've incurred; deposits are non-refundable once design work has begun.
+Either of us may end a project by written notice if the other commits a serious breach and does not fix it within 14 days of being asked, or becomes insolvent.
+If you cancel after work has started, you must pay for work done up to that point and any non-refundable third-party costs we have incurred; deposits are non-refundable once design work has begun.
 On termination, sections 9 (in respect of paid work), 10, 12 and 13 survive.

 12. Third-party services